-9 The incident(s) has/have involved the following: • Check all that apply □ Physical (direct)-hitting; punching; tripping; kicking; pushing; scratching; ganging up; extortion; damaging property □ Social/Relational (direct or indirect)-excluding or threatening to exclude; spreading rumors/gossiping; ostracizing; alienating; using threatening looks/glances □ Verbal (direct)-name-calling; teasing; intimidating; threatening; taunting; making offensive or discriminatory remarks (rude and/or lewd) □ Cyberbullying-sending insulting messages or threats by email, text messaging, on social media, chat rooms, etc. Please describe the incident: Describe what was said and/or done and by whom.
-Is this the first time this has happened?
-Attach any evidence and an additional sheet for description of the incident, if applicable.
+The incident(s) has/have involved the following: Check all that apply Physical (direct)-hitting; punching; tripping; kicking; pushing; scratching; ganging up; extortion; damaging property Social/Relational (direct or indirect)-excluding or threatening to exclude; spreading rumors/gossiping; ostracizing; alienating; using threatening looks/glances Verbal (direct)-name-calling; teasing; intimidating; threatening; taunting; making offensive or discriminatory remarks (rude and/or lewd) Cyberbullying-sending insulting messages or threats by email, text messaging, on social media, chat rooms, etc. 10 Please describe the incident: Is this the first time this has happened? \Box yes \Box no \Box unsure • Describe what was said and/or done and by whom.
+Date(s) and time(s) of the incident(s) •Attach any evidence and an additional sheet for description of the incident, if applicable.
 Other Witnesses: Please identify any other people who may have witnessed the incident(s).
-1 Attach an additional sheet, if necessary.
-3 □student □ adult Have you reported this situation to anyone else before filing this complaint? ☐ No ☐ Yes, I reported this to on Date Was medical treatment needed by anyone involved in this situation? ☐ I don't know ☐ No ☐ Yes, here is what I know DASA COMPLAINT FORM 2020-2021
+Attach an additional sheet, if necessary.
+1 student 🗌 adult 2 Student 🗌 adult 3 Student 🗌 adult 12 Have you reported this situation to anyone else before filing this complaint? □ No Yes, I reported this to on Name Date 13 Was medical treatment needed by anyone involved in this 🗌 I don't know 🔲 No situation? ☐ Yes, here is what I know